johnandersen777/johnandersen777.github.io/content/a_guide_to_good.md

 > Previous versions of this documentation used apparently [too many riddles](https://archer.fandom.com/wiki/Heart_of_Archness_(Trilogy)/Idioms) for some.
 The point was for readers to arrive at sola scriptura based conclusions of God being the Trinity.
 An [interpretation (1 Corinthians 14:27)](https://johnandersen777.github.io/the_new_covenants_path_to_the_nameless_divine/) of the previous riddles and the texts one hopes you read is provided to ensure clarity.

-## Books which say the same thing
+## Books which say similar things

-Please consider reading the following books, we will gladly send you a copy if you can't find them at your local library:
+Please consider reading the following books:

 - The Tao of Wu by RZA
 - "The Book" by Alan Watts